Schexnayder: First Family in Louisiana

 "Sale: Habitation of the late Belsom made to the highest bidder following Mass, notice been posted on the church door in the usual manner.
 Albert Scgchneider purchased the property for 610 livres payable in six months.
 Cover endorsement names to purchaser as "Seicheneidre."
 Signed by D'arensbourg."

 Hanno Deiler's book documents D'arensbourg's significant community contributions.

 Louisiana heritage

 Schexnayder House at 1681 Pelican Drive in Iberville Parish was listed on the National Register of Historic Places in 1989.

-Olide P. Schexnayder (1871 - 1944) was a photographer in Edgard, Louisiana until he switched careers and became an optician.
+Olidé P. Schexnayder (1871 - 1944) was a photographer in Edgard, Louisiana until he switched careers and became an optician.
 The Louisiana State Museum has several of his photographs in their collection.

 There is a Schexnayder's Supermarket in Vacherie, Louisiana.
 Schexnayder Meats is a meat purveyor in St. Charles Parish.